CorpusPHP/Loggers/README.md

 ### Class: \Corpus\Loggers\LogLevelLoggerMux

-LogLevelLoggerMux multiplexes logs to different loggers based on the log level.
+LogLevelLoggerMux is a PSR Logger that multiplexes logs to different loggers based on the log level.

 #### Method: LogLevelLoggerMux->__construct